galaxyproject/planemo/docs/commands/run.rst

       --update_test_data              Update test-data directory with job outputs (normally written to directory
                                       --job_output_files if specified.)
-      --paste_test_data_paths / --no_paste_test_data_paths
-                                      By default Planemo will use or not use Galaxy's path paste option to load test data into a history based on the engine type it is targeting.
-This can override the logic to explicitly enable or disable path pasting.
       --test_output PATH              Output test report (HTML - for humans) defaults to tool_test_output.html.
       --test_output_text PATH         Output test report (Basic text - for display